irena-flextool/flextool/docs/reference.md

 - `invest_max_period` - [MWh] Maximum storage investment for each period.
 Period.
 - `invest_min_total` - [MWh] Minimum storage investment over all solves.
 Constant.
 - `invest_min_period` - [MWh] Minimum storage investment for each period.
 Period.
-- `invest_forced` - [MWh] Storage capacity that must be invested in a given period.
-Investment cost will be included in the cost results even though the model does not have an investment variable.
-Constant or period.
 - `fixed_cost` - [CUR/kWh] Annual fixed cost for storage.
 Constant or period.
 - `penalty_up` - [CUR/MWh] Penalty cost for decreasing consumption in the node with a slack variable.
 Constant or time.
 Default value is 10 000, but this can be changed from the database.
 - `penalty_down` - [CUR/MWh] Penalty cost for increasing consumption in the node with a slack variable.
 Constant or time.
 Default value is 10 000, but this can be changed from the database.